Chairman & Chief Executive Officer

 Prior to joining Macy’s, Inc., Kirgan was the senior vice president/people at American Airlines, overseeing all global human resource functions for the airline such as talent acquisition, training and talent development, compensation, benefits and diversity.
 She also held various leadership positions at Darden Restaurants, including chief human resources officer, as well as ConAgra Foods, W.W.
 Grainger and TeleTech Holdings.

 Kirgan holds a bachelor’s degree in Business Administration from Illinois State University.

 Richard A. Lennox

-Prior to joining Macy's, Lennox served as senior vice president and chief marketing officer of Toys "R" Us since 2014, with responsibility for all components of marketing strategy for the company's portfolio of brands.
+Prior to joining Macy's in September 2016., Lennox served as senior vice president and chief marketing officer of Toys "R" Us since 2014, with responsibility for all components of marketing strategy for the company's portfolio of brands.
 This included leading the development of brand strategy and optimizing the company's marketing and digital presence to drive sales growth and customer loyalty.